alecGraves/Agentic/README.md

 - `AI Agent Configure` which will copy and open your configuration file.

 ## Installation 📂
-* This plugin works better with [Origami](https://packagecontrol.io/packages/Origami) - install it for automatic side-by-side window creation.

 You can install this plugin by copying its contents to your `Packages` folder:
 ```cmd
 cd "%APPDATA%\Sublime Text\Packages"               # on Windows
 cd ~/Library/Application\ Support/Sublime\ Text    # on Mac